ominusliticus/learning_scientific_computing/_sources/cpp_project.md

 - magini (my very own, and not yet popular)
 - Shell scripting

-Below, I will give examples of Makefiles, CMake, Shell scripting and magini on how to setup you build script.
+Below, I will give examples of Makefiles and CMake on how to setup you build script.
 Learning these is like learning another programming language (besides magini), and will often come with its own set of growing pains.
 I will not try to develop much of your fluency in these, and leave it to your disgression, which build system you try.
 Whenever possible, I will give the build scripts in the four examples listed above.